-An additional tool, a Quality Initiative Project (QIP), was developed as a non-intrusive system for assessing (not grading) student work related to the public affairs mission.
+In 2011, through the Quality Initiative Project (QIP), faculty and staff developed a public affairs rubric to assess student work related to the public affairs mission.
 In this project, student work is collected from across all disciplines in order to evaluate the level of students' understanding and integration of the three themes of the mission, as well as the University's diversity goals.
-A rubric was developed to map the assessment process.

-Providing appropriate support is paramount for students to succeed in their academic programs and develop as leaders.
-Missouri State's office of Student Development and Public Affairs has oversight responsibility for providing these support services.
-That office coordinates a number of programs.
+Providing appropriate support is paramount for those of the campus community to succeed and develop as leaders.
+Missouri State's Office of Student Development and Public Affairs and the Student Affairs Division have oversight responsibility for providing student support services.
+The Office of Human Resources has responsibility for employee orientation and training.
+These offices coordinate a number of programs.

 - GEP 101 GEP 101 is a first-year seminar for incoming students with fewer than 20 hours.
-In addition to providing support and easing the transition to university life for incoming students, GEP 101 utilizes peer leaders to provide authentic leadership development opportunities - Bear CLAW Students may take advantage of the Bear CLAW (Center for Learning and Writing), a dedicated space on the first floor of Meyer Library where students receive tutoring, renew scholarships, attend student success seminars, and find information on employment or volunteer opportunities - Living-Learning Communities An additional support for incoming students is found within the seven Living-Learning Communities present on campus: Bears Business Community, Fit and Well, Future Health Care Professionals, Physical Science, Math and Engineering, Deciding Students, First Year Experience, and Sophomore Year Experience.
-These communities offer living environments that build a sense of community among students with similar interests - SOAR To further empower students to succeed at Missouri State, Student Development and Public Affairs hosts 16-20 Student Orientation, Advisement and Registration (SOAR) sessions each summer.
+In addition to providing support and easing the transition to university life for incoming students, GEP 101 utilizes peer leaders to provide authentic leadership development opportunities. - Bear CLAW Students may take advantage of the Bear CLAW (Center for Learning and Writing), a dedicated space on the first floor of Meyer Library where students receive tutoring, renew scholarships, attend student success seminars, and find information on employment or volunteer opportunities. - Living-Learning Communities An additional support for incoming students is found within the seven Living-Learning Communities present on campus: Bears Business Community, Fit and Well, Future Health Care Professionals, Physical Science, Math and Engineering, Deciding Students, First Year Experience, and Sophomore Year Experience.
+These communities offer living environments that build a sense of community among students with similar interests. - SOAR To further empower students to succeed at Missouri State, Student Development and Public Affairs hosts 16-20 Student Orientation, Advisement and Registration (SOAR) sessions each summer.
 This program offers first-time freshmen and their family members the opportunity to interact with student leaders, peers, and academic advisors in a fun and informative manner while being introduced to the university's mission.
-(There are fewer but similar orientation sessions specifically for transfer students, nontraditional students, and graduate students.) - New Employee Orientation Information on the public affairs mission is also shared with new staff and faculty during new employee orientation sessions
+(There are fewer but similar orientation sessions specifically for transfer students, nontraditional students, and graduate students.) - New Employee Orientation Information on the public affairs mission is also shared with new staff and faculty during new employee orientation sessions.

-The University's long-range plans has a section on enrollment management that includes a statement of "enduring commitment to student learning, inclusive excellence and institutional impact."
+The University's long-range plan has a section on enrollment management that includes a statement of "enduring commitment to student learning, inclusive excellence, and institutional impact."
 Of particular importance to the University's mission is the commitment to inclusive excellence in recognition that an educational institution's success is dependent upon how well it values, engages and includes the rich diversity of faculty, staff and students, with all the valuable dimensions that brings.

 A comprehensive commitment to inclusive excellence is reflected by policy, planning and actions throughout the institution.